mike-ward/mike-ward.github.io/_posts/2013-05-22-handy-windows-symbol-font.md

 ---
 layout: post
-title:  Handy Windows Symbol Font
+title: 'Handy Windows Symbol Font'
 ---
 I’ve been writing a WPF program as of late and have found myself needing icons for the usual menu/toolbar operations.
 Usually, I reach for the icon package that use to ship in Visual Studio.